For Once in My Life (Stevie Wonder album)

-For Once in My Life is the ninth (tenth overall) studio album by American singer-songwriter Stevie Wonder on Motown Records, released in November 1968.
-Then eighteen years old, Wonder had established himself as one of Motown's consistent hit-makers.
+For Once in My Life is the tenth studio album by American singer-songwriter Stevie Wonder on Motown Records, released in November 1968.
+Then 18 years old, Wonder had established himself as one of Motown's consistent hit-makers.
 This album continued Wonder's growth as a vocalist and songwriter, and is the first album where he shares credit as producer.
-It featured four songs that hit the Hot 100 charts: "For Once in My Life" (#2), "Shoo-Be-Doo-Be-Doo-Da-Day" (#9) and the modest hits "I Don't Know Why" (#39) and "You Met Your Match" (#35).
+It featured four songs that hit the Hot 100 charts: "For Once in My Life" (No. 2), "Shoo-Be-Doo-Be-Doo-Da-Day" (No. 9) and the modest hits "I Don't Know Why" (No. 39) and "You Met Your Match" (No. 35).
 It also marked the debut of the Hohner Clavinet on a Stevie Wonder album, which would become a mainstay on albums to come.